MAHG Academic Policies

 Course Delivery and Residency Requirements

 All degree-seeking students must earn at least 16 hours of history and government credit on campus during one or more summer semesters.
 There is no limit on the number of hours which may be earned on campus.
-Degree-seeking students may apply to their degree requirements up to 16 semester credit hours of combined online AHG coursework, transfer credit applied to history and government requirements, and credit earned for AHG 670, AHG 690, AHG 691, or AHG 692.
+Degree-seeking students may apply to their degree requirements up to 16 semester credit hours of combined online HIST/POLSC coursework, transfer credit applied to history and government requirements, and credit earned for HIST/POLSC 670, HIST/POLSC 690, HIST/POLSC 691, or HIST/POLSC 692.
 Of those 16 credit hours, no more than 6 hours may be transferred into the program from other universities.

 Special Note for Thesis or Capstone Project Students

-Students who plan to finish their degree via the thesis or capstone project tracks should be aware that neither AHG 690 (Research Methods), AHG 691 (Thesis), nor AHG 692 (Capstone Project) are considered to be on-campus courses.
+Students who plan to finish their degree via the thesis or capstone project tracks should be aware that neither HIST/POLSC 691 (Thesis) nor HIST/POLSC 692 (Capstone Project) are considered to be on-campus courses.
 It is necessary to complete at least eight weeklong summer courses to meet the on-campus residency requirement for graduation.
-The 16 hours earned via your eight on-campus courses, plus the 6 hours combined credit earned for AHG 690 and either AHG 691 or AHG 692, restricts thesis/capstone students to no more than 10 hours of combined credit to be earned via online courses or transfer credits (maximum of 6 hours of transfer credit).
+The 16 hours earned via your eight on-campus courses, plus the 4 credit hours earned for either HIST/POLSC 691 or HIST/POLSC 692, restricts thesis/capstone students to no more than 12 hours of combined credit to be earned via online courses or transfer credits (maximum of 6 hours of transfer credit).
 Please note this as you plan your course of study in the program.

-It is possible to pursue two master's degrees simultaneously at Ashland University.
+It is possible to pursue two graduate degree programs simultaneously at Ashland University.
 Graduate students must have an advisor in each graduate degree program and plan with them an integrated course of study that satisfies the requirements of both degree programs.
-A program plan for the dual degree programs must be completed and submitted to the Dean of the Graduate School within the first semester of enrollment at Ashland University.
-The student must qualify for admission to each program and the Program Directors for both programs must sign the program plan.
-No more than 12 semester hours may be counted in both degree programs and this must be specified in the proposal.
+A program plan for more than one degree program must be completed and submitted to the dean of the Graduate School within the first semester of enrollment at Ashland University.
+The student must qualify for admission to each program and the program directors for both programs must sign the program plan.
+No more than 12 semester hours may be counted in both degree programs, and this must be specified in the proposal.

-Students changing from one master's degree program to another must record that change and notify both program directors.
+Students changing from one graduate degree program to another must record that change and notify both program directors.
 They must meet the entrance requirements for admission to the new graduate program.
-The acceptance of course work from the original masters program must be approved by the advisor in the new program.
+The acceptance of course work from the original graduate program must be approved by the advisor in the new program.

 Grade Point System